Monday, April 29, 2024

 Click image for more photos ...

-Our friend Dave O'Hallaran (aka What Wave Dave on CHRW) has been sharing on Facebook, with our grateful permission, photos that we had taken of various bands back in the 1980's.
+Our friend Dave O'Halloran (aka What Wave Dave on CHRW) has been sharing on Facebook, with our grateful permission, photos that we had taken of various bands back in the 1980's.
 Today Dave writes in The Cedar Lounge - Blue Boot group: "Here's another batch of Reg Quinton pics from the Cedar Lounge early 1982. ...This time it's 63 Monroe, in what is probably their longest running lineup.
 Scott Bentley (Steven R Stunning), Markii Burnaway, Pete Dekoker and Jeff Rooth.
 This lineup lasted from mid 1981 (when they went by First Date for a few gigs) till approximately 1987 when Markii left and was replaced by Ian Collie."

 Kerry Piper comments on the shoes Peter is wearing: "Those are the Northstar platforms I gave to Pete.
 I said you can play in em, you can have em."